Astromations/Hazy/README.md

 # Hazy

-A translucent theme based on <a href="https://github.com/JulienMaille/spicetify-dynamic-theme">DynamicDefault<a/> and <a href="https://github.com/nimsandu/spicetify-bloom">Bloom<a/>
+A translucent theme based on <a href="https://github.com/JulienMaille/spicetify-dynamic-theme">DynamicDefault</a> and <a href="https://github.com/nimsandu/spicetify-bloom">Bloom</a>.
+Thanks to <a href="https://github.com/harbassan/spicetify-galaxy">Harbassan</a> for the code for customized backgrounds.

 ## Preview